timo-w/mrwang/README.md

 # Mr Wang

+A personal project to host easy-to-use teaching materials and resources.
+View the live site [here](https://mrwang.co.uk)!

+Contains:
-A Django web app that uses Azure OpenAI to generate Word documents based on prompts.
+- A quiz generator web app that uses Azure OpenAI to generate Word documents based on prompts.

 ## Setup